Cyclotomic and abelian points in backward orbits of rational functions: Cyclotomic points for quadratic maps

 In order to prove (2), first use again the fact that, by Corollary~\ref{abelian_implies_pcf}, the map $\phi$ is PCF.
 Now the authors of~\cite{lukas} classified all 12 $\overline{\Q}$-conjugacy classes of quadratic PCF rational functions, by giving one explicit representative for each class.
 Moreover, they show that the only ones with non-trivial twists (i.e.\ the only ones that admit $\overline{\Q}$-conjugates that are not $\Q$-conjugates) are $x^2$ and $1/x^2$, and these are treated in Lemma~\ref{conjugacy_field}.
 We refer to~\cite[Table~1]{lukas} for a list of representatives with their post-critical portraits.
 Hence it is enough for our purposes to study the remaining 10 representatives.
 Two of the remaining classes are represented by polynomials: $x^2-2$ and $x^2-1$.
-The first one is the Chebyshev polynomial of degree 2, and the second one fulfils the hypothesis of Lemma~\ref{superattracting_point} (and moreover it has been proven in~\cite{ferra1} by completely different arguments that $G_\infty(x^2-1,\alpha)$ is nonabelian for every $\alpha\in \Q$).
+The first one is the Chebyshev polynomial of degree 2 (which is special and thus excluded by our hypothesis), and the second one fulfils the hypothesis of Lemma~\ref{superattracting_point} (and moreover it has been proven in~\cite{ferra1} by completely different arguments that $G_\infty(x^2-1,\alpha)$ is nonabelian for every $\alpha\in \Q$).